amaabca/ansible-common/README.md

 you will need:

-1 - New Relic account and key
+1 - Datadog account and API key

 2 - File with deployers ssh keys